 MDC Nature Programs

 Missouri Department of Conservation offers FREE nature classes for outdoor lovers of all ages and abilities.
 Registration is required for most classes unless indicated.
 Click on the BLUE text for each class.
-MDC’s Free Classes & Programs Sign up for email or text alerts to stay informed of MDC’s latest programs and events by going to https://short.mdc.mo.gov/ZoP.
+MDC’s Free Classes & Programs Sign up for email or text alerts to stay informed of MDC’s latest programs and events here: Sign Up for MDC News.

 Participants with disabilities should email the instructor when registering to discuss accommodations needed to participate.
 Support staff are usually allowed to attend to provide assistance, but instructors need prior notice.